cepero91/MyMovieApp/README.md

 7. Material Design
 8. Picasso

+### Features

+1. Trending movies
+2. Popular movies
+3. Popular movies for child
+4. Favorite movies
+5. Movie details
+6. Change label and visibility of navigation drawer menu

-### Caracteristicas
+### Aditional Note

-1. Listar películas en cartelera
-2. Listar películas populares
-3. Listar películas populares para niños
-4. Listar películas favoritas
-5. Ver detalle de películas
-6. Agregar películas a favoritas
-7. Cambiar visibilidad y label del menú lateral
+This code has been discontinued, so it may not be up to date.On Other hand, feel free to make some pull to improvement it